How to Tie Roe Bags

 Roe (individual eggs)

 In the top left portion of the photo above you can see the individual roe eggs in a round glass container.
-These eggs are Coho Salmon eggs, which are a smaller profile.
-Chinook (King) Salmon eggs are much larger.
+The most common salmon single eggs available/used are from Chinook (King), Chum, Coho (Silver) or Steelhead.
+This is due to their size, so Sockeye and Pink eggs are not often used because they’re too small.
+The eggs in this example are Coho Salmon which are a smaller profile.
+Chinook (King) or Chum Salmon eggs are much larger.
 Knowing the difference is important as it will impact the number of eggs included in a bag/sack.

-You can typically find these single cured eggs at your local fishing store for approximately $10-$12 (CAD) for a large container.
+You can typically find these single cured eggs at your local fishing store for approximately $10-$15 (CAD) for a large container.
 These large containers will make dozens and dozens of roe bags for you!
 And if you keep the eggs in the refrigerator they’ll last for a approx 3 months, so you can fish them for a long time.
+Ensure you keep them in the fridge NOT the freezer.
 The 3 months is an average that I’ve seen, as some have lasted longer or shorter.
 I would keep an eye on the eggs, if they start to look cloudy or white, they’re no good anymore.

 The little black cylinder to the right of the roe and above the spoon is the spider thread.
 This is the thread that you’ll use to tie/seal the bag together.
 Spider Thread creates a wrap around the bag, and will hold strong WITHOUT A KNOT.
 You simply wrap it around 8-12 times then pull the line until it breaks off.